Jawahir01/Sparkling-Minds-Kids-Club/README.md

 # Credits
 - [Codeanywhere](https://codeanywhere.com/): the IDE used to develop the website.
 - [ThemeWagon](https://themewagon.com/themes/free-responsive-html5-bootstrap-5-preschool-website-template-kider/): For providing a free Responsive HTML5 Bootstrap 5 Educational Website Templates.
-- [ChatGPT](https://chat.openai.com/): was used to write the update form code and to give more formal sentences for the website and README file.
+- [ChatGPT](https://chat.openai.com/): was used to write the update form code, username joind with user-icon and to give more formal sentences for the website and README file.
 - [Favicon.io](https://favicon.io/): was used to convert the logo image into favicon.
 - [Stack Overflow](www.stackoverflow.com) - was used to search for code related errors and bugs.
 - [jeda.ai](https://go.jeda.ai/): was used to make wireframes for the website.
+- [generated.photosi](https://generated.photos/human-generator): was used to generate fake photo for the football coach.

 # Acknowledgments
   - **[Iuliia Konovalova](https://github.com/IuliiaKonovalova)** :My Mentor Guidance at Code Institute for her professional teaching and helping throughout the project time.